Venus and Adonis (Titian): Origin of the composition

 The increased size may have been dictated by King Philip.
 We know that Philip's version was intended as a pair with his version of the Danaë, which was also a changed and extended version of a subject first painted for the Farnese (the version now in Naples).
 The height of the Naples Danaë is the same as that recorded for the lost Farnese Venus and Adonis.

 The pose of Venus had precedents in a well-known classical relief called il letto di Polyclito (the Bed of Polyclitus), where the female is Psyche (though in the 16th century thought to be Venus with Vulcan).
 She sits on a bed containing her sleeping partner, and twists round to see him, supporting herself on the bed with one arm, and lifting the covers with the other.
 Titian had various opportunities to see versions or copies of this very well-known composition.
 It had already been used by Raphael's workshop in their frescos in the Villa Farnesina in Rome, for Hebe in the Feast of the Gods.
-Giulio Romano had used it in the Palazzo del Tè in Mantua, for a Baachus and Ariadne.
+Giulio Romano had used it in the Palazzo del Tè in Mantua, for a Bacchus and Ariadne.
 Titian rarely comes so close to quoting another work.

 Like other painters at various periods, Titian was often receptive to requests for repetitions of earlier compositions of various types.
 A number of his mythological nudes were copied especially often.
 There are at least five versions from him or his workshop of the Danaë, also falling into two main types, one first painted for the Farnese and the other for Philip II.
 Venus and Musician is another nude subject with several versions, in two main types, one with an organist and one with a lutenist.
 Venus is accompanied on her pillows either by a lapdog (of differing species) or a cupid.